shubhamr39/Ninga-Game/README.md

 # Ninga-Game
-This is a action game, developed using HTML, CSS and JavaScript.
+This is an action game, developed using HTML, CSS and JavaScript.